miranda-ng/miranda-ng/plugins/Actman30/readme.txt

 Value and value type is for type of data, reading or writing from/to database.
 'Last result' mean that value is result of previous action.
 Group of radioboxes is for contact type.
-  'Own settings' - all settings only for our contact (our profle settings) 'Parameter'    - settings for contact with handle, passed from start parameter 'Last result'  - contact handle is result of last action 'Manual'       - contact handle selected from combobox
+  'Own settings' - all settings only for our contact (our profile settings) 'Parameter'    - settings for contact with handle, passed from start parameter 'Last result'  - contact handle is result of last action 'Manual'       - contact handle selected from combobox